SPT-CL J2032-5627: a new Southern double relic cluster observed with ASKAP: Introduction

 Such large-scale cluster emission is thought to be generated via in situ acceleration (or \textit{re-}acceleration) of particles.
 In the case of radio relics (or radio shocks), the (re-)acceleration process is thought to be primarily diffusive-shock acceleration (DSA; see e.g. \citealt{Axford1977,bell_acceleration_1978a,bell_acceleration_1978b,Blandford1978}; and, e.g. \citealt{je91}).
-DSA is largely consistent with the observed radio properties, and while a lack of observed $\gamma$-rays seen co-spatially with radio relics challenges simulations of this process, under certain shock and environmental conditions DSA may still be invoked \citep{vazza_radio_2014,wittor_testing_2017}.
+DSA is largely consistent with the observed radio properties, and while a lack of observed $\gamma$-rays seen co-spatially with radio relics challenges simulations of this process, \CORRS{under certain shock and environmental conditions, e.g. specific shock orientations \citep{wittor_testing_2017}, lower (re-)acceleration efficiency \citep{Vazza2016}, or injection of fossil electrons from cluster radio galaxies \citep{Pinzke2013}, DSA may still be invoked}.
 If radio relics are truly generated from shocks in the ICM, then we may consider the observed double relic systems, hosting two relics on opposites sides of the host cluster, a suitable laboratory to explore the underlying physics of cluster mergers and the resultant emission.
-In double relic systems, the merger is thought to be not only between two significant subclusters, but also the merger axis is likely to be close to the plane of sky so projection-related effects (e.g. relic size, location, and brightness) are minimised and important physical parameters can be more accurately derived \citep[e.g.][]{mj-h08,Bonafede2012,deGasperin2014}.
+In double relic systems, the merger is thought to be not only between two significant subclusters, but also the merger axis is likely to be close to the plane of sky so projection-related effects (e.g. relic size, location, and brightness) are minimised and \CORRS{these} important physical parameters can be more accurately derived \CORRS{providing a more complete understanding of the relationships between radio relics and their host clusters} \citep[e.g.][]{mj-h08,Bonafede2012,deGasperin2014}.